bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 The TypoScript settings can be changed via the TypoScript-Object-Browser. tx_fpmasterquiz.view, tx_fpmasterquiz.persistence and persistence.features are like in other extensions.
 Here is only a list of the tx_fpmasterquiz.settings.
+If values 0, 1 and 2 are possible, 1 means: enable this feature, 2 means: enable this feature, but not on the final page.

 Properties